ninalutz/VisualDiamondRanking/README.md

 # VisualDiamondRanking

 ## A free to use Diamond Ranking tool for qualitative interviews
 Please do use this tool for your studies!
-But if you do, please email me that you did and attribute the use of the tool in your paper to me.
+But if you do, please email me (ninalutz@uw.edu) that you did and attribute the use of the tool in your paper to me (Nina Lutz).
 Feedback or questions are always welcome!
 I make a lot of these little tools for my visual research work at UW and I want to make them as usable for researchers from all over, especially folks who may not have as much as a technical background to dev out these types of softwares.

 ## How to use - with your own images
 1. Add your own images in a folder, i.e. "My Images".
 Your images should be numbered, named "1.png", "2.png", etc. You can see the "Person" folder for an example.